jinanmh123/bunkr-investigation/README.md

 ## Summary

 This report details the investigation into the **Bunkr file-hosting network**, a decentralized system that enables large-scale anonymous distribution of pirated and NSFW material.
-Through infrastructure analysis and behavioral profiling, this investigation strongly suggests that the operator behind Bunkr is linked to an earlier project, **bunker.to** and an online identity known as **"gigalogi"**.
+Through infrastructure analysis and behavioral profiling, this investigation strongly suggests that the operator behind Bunkr is linked to an earlier project, **bunker.to** and an online identity known as **"gigalogi"** and that Bunker LLC in Sweden is behind the operations of bunkr.

 ---